-- Follows a structured questionnaire. - Occurs during home visit after scoring the M-CHAT if it indicates concern with a significant number of behaviors. - If behaviors occur irregularly or are only slightly concerning, the interview occurs by phone after 2 weeks. - If after the follow-up interview, an item is failed, it indicates risk for an ASD. - Failure of 2 critical items (items 2, 7, 9, 13, 14, 15) or any 3 items warrants referral to a specialist. - Failing the interview does not diagnose ASD; it indicates increased risk (Robins et al., 2001)
+- Follows a structured questionnaire. - Occurs during the well-child visit after scoring the M-CHAT if it indicates concern with a significant number of behaviors. - If behaviors occur irregularly or are only slightly concerning, the interview occurs over the phone after 2 weeks. - If after the follow-up interview, an item is failed, it indicates risk for an ASD. - Failure of 2 critical items (items 2, 7, 9, 13, 14, 15) or any 3 items warrants referral to a specialist. - Failing the interview does not diagnose ASD; it indicates increased risk (Robins et al., 2001)